-- 4.1 Part 1 of the Local Government Act 2003 relaxed the constraints under which local authorities can invest. - 4.2 The MHCLG has issued guidance to supplement the investment regulations contained within the Local Government Act 2003.
-It is also referred to under Section 15 (1) of the 2003 Local Government Act which requires authorities to "have regard (a) to such guidance as the Secretary of State may issue and (b) to such other guidance as the Secretary of State may by regulations specify".
-The guidance encourages authorities to invest prudently but without burdening them with the detailed prescriptive regulation of the previous regime. - 4.3 Central to the guidance and the Code is the need to produce an Annual Investment Strategy.
-This is included as Section 6 of the Treasury Strategy in Appendix 3. - 4.4 The Annual Investment Strategy document will include: - The Council's risk appetite in respect of security, portfolio liquidity and return;
+4.1 The MHCLG has issued guidance to supplement the investment regulations contained within the Local Government Act 2003.
+It is also referred to under Section

+15 (1) of the 2003 Local Government Act which requires authorities to "have regard (a) to such guidance as the Secretary of State may issue and (b) to such other guidance as the Secretary of State may by regulations specify".
+The guidance encourages authorities to invest prudently but without burdening them with the detailed prescriptive regulation of the previous regime.

-- The definition of 'high' and 'non-high' credit quality to determine what are specified investments and non-specified investments; - Which specified and non-specified instruments the Council will use, dealing in more detail with non-specified investments given the greater potential risk; - The categories of counterparties that may be used during the course of the year e.g. foreign banks, nationalised/part nationalised banks, building societies; - The types of investments that may be used during the course of the year; - The limit to the total amount that may be held in each investment type; - The Council's policy on the use of credit ratings, credit rating agencies and other credit risk analysis techniques to determine creditworthy counterparties for its approved lending list and how the Council will deal with changes in ratings, rating watches and rating outlooks; - Limits for individual counterparties, groups and countries; and - Guidelines for making decisions on investments and borrowing; - The Council's policy on commercial investments held for return.
+- 4.2 Central to the guidance and the Code is the need to produce an Annual Investment Strategy.
+This is included as Section 6 of the Treasury Strategy in Appendix 3. - 4.3 The Annual Investment Strategy document will include: - The Council's risk appetite in respect of security, portfolio liquidity and return; - The definition of 'high' and 'non-high' credit quality to determine what are specified investments and non-specified investments; - Which specified and non-specified instruments the Council will use, dealing in more detail with non-specified investments given the greater potential risk; - The categories of counterparties that may be used during the course of the year e.g. foreign banks, nationalised/part nationalised banks, building societies; - The types of investments that may be used during the course of the year; - The limit to the total amount that may be held in each investment type; - The Council's policy on the use of credit ratings, credit rating agencies and other credit risk analysis techniques to determine creditworthy counterparties for its approved lending list and how the Council will deal with changes in ratings, rating watches and rating outlooks; - Limits for individual counterparties, groups and countries; - Guidelines for making decisions on investments and borrowing; and - The Council's policy on commercial investments held for return.